aipowerorg/aipowerorg.github.io/docs/content-assistant.md

 # Content Assistant

 The Content Assistant provides a suite of tools to improve existing content directly within your WordPress admin area.
-You can bulk-enhance posts, generate new titles and excerpts from the posts list, and process text directly within the post editor.
+You can bulk update posts, generate new titles and excerpts from the posts list, and process text directly within the post editor.

 ## Activation